 Our mineral-rich Raasay water combined with long 3-5 day fermentations develop sweet blackberry characteristics in our new-make spirit before it even touches the oak of the cask.
 High quality red wine casks bring more of these dark fruit flavours to the fore – blackberries, plums and cherries – which act as the “top notes” in our final Isle of Raasay Single Malt Scotch whisky.

-Q: Why Rye Whiskey?
+Q: Why American Rye?

 A: The most common types of casks used to mature Scotch Whisky are ex-Bourbon barrels made from the most prevalent species of North American white oak, Quercus alba.
 However, as well the classic vanilla flavour that you get from this type of oak, we wanted a spicier black pepper note and more of a butterscotch flavour.
 This is what our first fill ex-Rye Whiskey barrels (ex-Woodford Reserve) bring to our single malt.
 We were also inspired by how the US craft distillers movement reinvigorated Rye Whiskey (a product of Scotch-Irish immigration to America) into a cool, stylish, sought after whiskey again.